thatweirdbush/arrival/README.md

 - **Lifecycle-aware Component**
   - The `INavigationAware` interface defines methods related to navigation.
 When a ViewModel implements this interface, it provides logic for handling navigation events, such as moving to a page (`OnNavigatedTo`) or leaving a page (`OnNavigatedTo`).

+ > [!NOTE]
  > ### Self-Assessment: 20/20 (%)

 ## Advanced Topics
 - **Acrylic System Backdrops**
-  - Provide a different background for a Window other than the default white or black (depending on Light or Dark theme).
-Desktop Acrylic are the current supported backdrops.
+  - Provide a different background for a Window other than the default white or black (depending on Light or Dark theme)
+  - Desktop Acrylic are the current supported backdrops
+- **Dark Theme**
+  - This application supports Light and Dark themes as a personalization option in application settings
+  - We use Light mode by default, but users can choose Dark mode, which changes much of the UI to a dark color
 - **Attached Drop Shadow**
   - Allows many elements to share a common backdrop for casting shadows
   - Applied to `Schedule Search Bar` in Home Page